terrynuechterlein/AtomicGames_Othello/README.md

 ## Setting Up the Game
 Clone the Repository: Clone this repository to your local machine.

-Install Dependencies: Navigate to the javascript SDK directory within the cloned repository and run npm install to install the necessary Node.js dependencies.
+Install Dependencies: run npm install to install the necessary Node.js dependencies.

 ## Running the Game
 The game consists of two parts: the game server (provided as a JAR file) and your JavaScript client.